electron/electron/docs/api/app.md

 ## Events

-The following are events on `app`.
+The `app` object emits the following events:

 ### Event: 'will-finish-launching'